lmurphy13/LBASIC/README.md

 # LBASIC

-A simple, compiled language with BASIC-like syntax and structs.
+A simple, compiled language with syntax inspired by C and BASIC

 ### Dependencies:
 - Some reasonably current version of GCC